--In a hot, dry pan cook tortillas on the first side until bubbles form.
+-In a hot, dry pan cook the tortillas on the first side until bubbles form.

 -Flip, then cook for an additional 20-30 second or until the bubbles brown.

-- Incorporate the oil into your dry ingredients using a fork, pastry cutter or your fingers.
+- Incorporate the oil into the dry ingredients using a fork, pastry cutter or your fingers.

 - Pour in the warm water and mix with a spoon until the dough comes together.
 Finish mixing with your hands until well combined and slightly sticky.

-- Divide the dough into 10-16 (depending on the size of tortilla you want) even sized pieces.
+- Divide the dough into 10-16 even sized pieces (depending on the size of tortillas you want).

 - Roll each piece into a ball then slightly flatten using the palm of your hand.